Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Method

 This approach has several significant drawbacks.
 CLIP was initially trained to align images and texts.
 Thus, it does not fully account for the temporal dimension.
 This is why the SlowFast video extractor has to be added to the pipeline to compensate for the lack of spatial-temporal relationships in the CLIP features.
 However, the SlowFast and CLIP models were trained separately, so their embeddings are in different feature spaces.

-Considering the issues mentioned above, we decided to use the InternVideoV2 \cite{internvideo2} model, which was trained for aligning video and text.
+Considering the abovementioned issues, we decided to use the InternVideoV2 \cite{internvideo2} model, which was trained for aligning video and text.
 It effectively handles the modeling of spatial-temporal relationships and does not require the inclusion of additional models like SlowFast in the pipeline, significantly simplifying it.